brainlife/docs/docs/cli/update.md

 ..
 ```

-The following script will then iterate through this list and set "S500" tag on all datas with matching subjects.
+The following script will then iterate through this list and set "S500" tag on all data with matching subjects.

 ```bash
 #!/bin/bash